momentohq/public-dev-docs/docs/cache/develop/sdks/nodejs/index.md

 - [Node.js SDK Cache Cheat Sheet](./cheat-sheet.mdx)
 - [Node.js SDK Examples](https://github.com/momentohq/client-sdk-javascript/blob/main/examples/nodejs/README.md): working example projects that illustrate how to use the Node.js SDK
-- [Node.js Token Vending Machine](https://github.com/momentohq/client-sdk-javascript/tree/main/examples/nodejs/token-vending-machine): provides temporary, restricted scope Momento Auth tokens that can be used by browsers running apps written against the [Momento Web SDK](https://github.com/momentohq/client-sdk-javascript/tree/main/packages/client-sdk-web).
+- [Node.js SDK Configuration and Error Handling](./config-and-error-handling.mdx): Taking your code to production
 - [Node.js SDK Observability](./observability.mdx): Logging and Client-side Metrics with the Node.js SDK
-- COMING SOON: Taking your code to prod: Configuration and Error handling in the Node.js SDK

 ## Integrations

+- [Node.js Token Vending Machine](https://github.com/momentohq/client-sdk-javascript/tree/main/examples/nodejs/token-vending-machine): provides temporary, restricted scope Momento Auth tokens that can be used by browsers running apps written against the [Momento Web SDK](https://github.com/momentohq/client-sdk-javascript/tree/main/packages/client-sdk-web).
 - [Redis Compatibility Client for `@redis/client`](https://github.com/momentohq/momento-node-redis-client) - a drop-in replacement that allows you to use Momento Cache with your existing `@redis/client` code!
 See also our [Redis Client Compatibility](./../../integrations/redis-client-compatibility.md) page.
 - [Redis Compatibility Client for `ioredis`](https://github.com/momentohq/momento-node-ioredis-client) - a drop-in replacement that allows you to use Momento Cache with your existing `ioredis` code!
 See also our [Redis Client Compatibility](./../../integrations/redis-client-compatibility.md) page.